People

 Research: Making micro-scale Zinc frisbees

-Mayo graduated from NC State University in 2023 with a B.S. in Materials Science Engineering.
-Following a positive experience working under Dr. Miller at NCSU as an undergraduate researcher, he decided to continue working with the group as a graduate student.
-Through pursuit of several personal hobbyist projects, including DIY inorganic pigment synthesis and audio engineering, Mayo gained valuable lab skills, an obsession with lithium ion batteries, and a thorough understanding of just how little he knows.
-He is also a pioneer in the use and development of soda tab based chainmail, including their use in modeling crystallographic defects.
+June graduated from NC State University in 2023 with a B.S. in Materials Science Engineering.
+Following a positive experience working under Dr. Miller at NCSU as an undergraduate researcher, she decided to continue working with the group as a graduate student.
+Through pursuit of several personal hobbyist projects, including DIY inorganic pigment synthesis and audio engineering, June gained valuable lab skills, an obsession with lithium ion batteries, and a thorough understanding of just how little she knows.
+She is also a pioneer in the use and development of soda tab based chainmail, including their use in modeling crystallographic defects.